Best Cities in Portugal to Get Off the Beaten Path

 Today, the city is known for its well-preserved medieval architecture and stunning scenery.
 Many visitors visit Guimaraes on a day trip from Porto.
 And of course, that is a good option.
 Guimaraes is approximately 30 kilometers from the city of Porto.
 It is home to several historical and cultural attractions.

-The Old Town is a UNESCO World Heritage Site.
-It features a number of well-preserved medieval buildings, including the 12th-century Palace of the Dukes of Braganza, which are all must-sees and perfect for learning about the city’s and the country’s past.
-Other notable sights include the Guimarães Castle, the Churches of São Victor and Nossa Senhora da Oliveira, and the Mateus Palace.
+The Old Town is a UNESCO World Heritage Site, featuring well-preserved medieval buildings like the 12th-century Palace of the Dukes of Braganza.
+In other words, it’s an absolute must for anyone curious about the country’s history and culture.
+Other notable sights include the Guimarรฃes Castle, the Churches of Sรฃo Victor and Nossa Senhora da Oliveira, and the Mateus Palace.

 Guimaraes is also a renowned gastronomic center, with many excellent restaurants serving traditional Portuguese cuisine.
-An ideal destination for those interested in history, culture, and good food.
-The city offers a wide range of attractions and activities for visitors.
+It’s an ideal destination for those interested in history, culture, and good food.

 Whether strolling through the Old Town, exploring the castle, or sampling the local wines, you will surely have a memorable experience in Guimaraes, one of the best cities in Portugal to get off the beaten path.